 Examples of documentation we do not provide include (but are not limited to) the following:

 - criminal defense preparations

 How to Inquire About Services

-An initial intake appointment will be scheduled with the clinic coordinator to gather more detailed information about you and your current difficulties.
-This appointment will last approximately 2-3 hours and is free of charge.
-This appointment will involve completing paperwork, questionnaires, and a clinical interview with the clinic coordinator.
-Based on information gathered from the intake interview, your intake interviewer will discuss treatment options with you.
+Two initial intake appointments will be scheduled with the clinic coordinator to gather more detailed information about you and your current difficulties.
+These appointments will last approximately 1.5 hours each and are free of charge.
+These appointments will involve completing paperwork, questionnaires, and a clinical interview with the clinic coordinator.
+Based on information gathered from the intake appointments, your intake interviewer will discuss treatment options with you.
 These may include receiving therapy in our clinic or providing you with community referrals better equipped to meet your needs.